ravi0531rp/j-devops/a-docker-kubernetes/a-dock-kub-complete-ud/notes.md

 * Need to specify the beahviour and everything
 * Dockerfile > Docker client > Docker Server > Usable Image
 * Specify base image > Run commands to install > Specify command to run on startup

+9) Contents of Dockerfile
+* Base Image -> The most basic OS equivalent that you need to start a project
+* For instance, like python base has python pre installed...

+10) Make a Simple Node APP and Containerize it
+* Create a Node JS APP
+* Create Dockerfile
+* Build Image from Dockerfile
+* Run Image as Container
+* Connect to Web app from a browser